is a Real Estate Expert Witness located in Florida whose

 Test your theory of the case.
 Maybe the parties should

 you about the nature of undiscovered evidence that can strengthen

 Create probing questions for

 Evaluate opposing counsel's strategies, claims, and charges.

-Help prepare for depositions and trial -- even create graphic
+Help prepare for depositions and trial -- even create graphics.

 "Please contact me